RME Course Instructors

 Professor and Director of International Affairs, Wake Forest Institute for Regenerative Medicine

-Dr. Yoo is a surgeon and researcher.
+Dr. James Yoo, MD, PhD, is a surgeon and researcher.
 He is currently a faculty member at the Wake Forest Institute for Regenerative Medicine and is cross-appointed to the Department of Urology, Physiology and Pharmacology, and Biomedical Engineering.
-Dr. Yoo received his Bachelor’s Degree in biology from the University of Illinois in 1984.
+Dr. Yoo received his bachelor’s degree in biology from the University of Illinois in 1984.